Streamlight ProTac HL-X

 The 5.56x45mm NATO cartridge fires a lighter, faster projectile.
 From a 16" barrel, a standard 55-grain M193 round leaves the muzzle at approximately 3,150 fps, producing roughly 1,280 ft-lbs of energy.
 The flat trajectory makes holdovers minimal inside 300 yards, and the light recoil allows faster follow-up shots.
 Terminal ballistics rely on velocity: the 5.56 fragments and tumbles at sufficient speed, creating wound channels disproportionate to the bullet's small diameter.
 Below roughly 2,500 fps (which occurs around 200 yards from a 16" barrel with M193), fragmentation becomes inconsistent, and the round becomes less effective.

 The 7.62x39mm fires a heavier 123-grain bullet at roughly 2,350 fps from a 16" barrel, producing approximately 1,520 ft-lbs of muzzle energy.
 The heavier bullet carries more momentum and delivers a larger wound channel through soft tissue at close range.
-The tradeoff is a rainbow trajectory: the 7.62x39 drops approximately 12 inches at 300 yards compared to roughly 6 inches for 5.56.
+The tradeoff is a rainbow trajectory: from a 100-yard zero with typical loads, the 7.62x39 drops roughly 12 inches at 300 yards against about 6 inches for 5.56.
 This makes range estimation and holdovers significantly more demanding beyond 200 yards.

 The AR-15 wins this category decisively.
 The platform was designed from the ground up for accuracy.
 Tighter manufacturing tolerances between the upper and lower receiver, a barrel extension that locks concentrically with the bolt face, and a free-floating barrel that eliminates handguard contact all contribute to consistent shot placement.
 Factory AR-15s from reputable manufacturers (BCM, Daniel Defense, Aero Precision) routinely deliver 1-2 MOA groups with quality ammunition.
 Match-grade AR-15s with precision barrels and tuned triggers achieve sub-MOA performance.